 Full-time Accelerated Coursework Track - 2 Year

-The Full-time Accelerated Coursework Track (FACT) 2-Year program is designed for students who already hold a bachelor’s degree in a field other than nursing.
+The Full-time Accelerated Coursework Track (FACT)-2 Year program is designed for students who already hold a bachelor’s degree in a field other than nursing.
 Students must have a bachelor’s degree and prerequisite credits to enroll in the program.
 Students earn a BSN degree in two academic years (4 semesters) of full-time study.

 FACT/Midwifery Program Option

-The MS in Midwifery prepares graduates to provide midwifery care, including primary care of women and neonates, with an emphasis on health promotion and disease prevention across the lifespan.
+The College of Health Professions MS in Midwifery prepares graduates to provide midwifery care, including primary care of women and neonates, with an emphasis on health promotion and disease prevention across the lifespan.
 Graduates are eligible to earn the Certified Nurse-Midwife (CNM) credential from the American Midwifery Certification Board.
 FACT students who successfully complete the midwifery admission/interview process are assured admission to the MS in Midwifery program following the BSN portion of the FACT program.**

 * Restrictions apply for the neonatal and adult/gerontology acute care nurse practitioner specialties.
 International students should take note of special program limitations.

 ** Progression into the Midwifery program requires successful completion of the BSN (minimum GPA may apply) and passing the NCLEX to obtain RN licensure.
-Due to VISA restrictions, the M.S. in Midwifery is only able to accept U.S. citizens and permanent residents at this time.
+Due to VISA restrictions, the MS in Midwifery is only able to accept U.S. citizens and permanent residents at this time.